RECOGNITION AND COACHING

 The leaders job is to communicate the goals clearly.
 Share results of research and metrics.
 Tie compensation to results with clear development plans and coaching.
 Help guide their employees all year long with weekly one on ones and quarterly development plans updates.
 If you tie their success to the goals and they see windfalls, they’ll understand that corporate success is closely related to their efforts in supporting the brand.

-Recognition and coaching is what sets me apart.
-I was asked to lead an initiative to take a department suffering low engagement sores and move the needle.
-Within one year, I raised them 9% through coaching management and the "I heart" campaign.
-Employees know the real deal and love to feel empowered, motivated and appreciated.
+Recognition and coaching are what sets me apart.
+I've been asked to lead an initiative to take a department suffering low engagement sores and move the needle.
+Within one year, I raised them significantly through coaching management and the "I heart" campaign.
+Employees know the real deal.